chbrown13/class-ops/Workshops/Development/Install.md

 #### Installing on Linux

 If you're using Linux, you typically already have a package manager, such as `yum` or `apt-get`.
-For example, in Docable is based on an Ubuntu docker image, in which you can install packages using `apt-get install <package-name>` (_You will need this information for later_).
+For example, on Ubuntu you can install packages using:

+`apt-get install <package-name>`

+> _You will need this information for later_.

 #### Installing HomeBrew on Mac OS X